atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 ```

 ### timezone
-By default, when you start the installer, the host timezone (in /etc/timezone or /usr/share/zoneinfo ) are copied inside containers as PHP_TZ:
+By default, when you start the installer, the host timezone (in /etc/timezone or /usr/share/zoneinfo) are copied inside containers as PHP_TZ.

-To change your time zone, edit docker-compose-zabbix.yml file
+To override your time zone, edit docker-compose-zabbix.yml file
 ```
     environment:
       ...